KevinJianghz/datediff-react/README.md

   cd datediff-react

   npm install

   npm start

-  Then open http://localhost:3000/ to see datediff app.
+  Then open http://localhost:3000/ to see datediff-react app.